 Housing development remains a core service of our agency.
 Below is a list of all the properties that Valley CDC has developed.
+All units are managed by Housing Management Resources except as noted below.

 The Hampshire Inn | 82 Bridge Street, Northampton